AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-10-21 UPDATE : new versions of JetsonSky for both Linux and Windows systems.
+New version is V14_19.

+Added a "ghost reducer" when using adaptative absorber denoise filter (AADF).
+Just check or uncheck the checkbox "ghost reducer".

+Added support for ZWO ASI533MM/MC and ASI533MM/MC Pro (i did not test this support).

 **** 2022-09-25 UPDATE : new versions of JetsonSky for both Linux and Windows systems.
 New version is V14_16.

 Added some cameras.
 Supported cameras :